AntonioEmmanuele/DTC-Decision-Tree-in-C-lang/README.md

 For more infos, please check the `examples/desktop/dtc_parse` and `examples/desktop/inference_accuracy` folders.

 ## Configurator commands
+-- `feature_type`: C-type of the used features.
+It is mandatory for all commands.
 # parse
 This command is issued when a model (PMML or Joblib) is inputted and the corresponding configuration binary is generated.
 Args: